2023 AGENDA

 SUGGESTED AUDIENCE: Shelter Workers, Management

-The Association of Shelter Veterinarians has updated its guidelines and here you will have the opportunity to learn what's new and how to implement changes to provide humane care to sheltered animals and increase lifesaving.
+The Association of Shelter Veterinarians has recently updated its Guidelines for Standards of Care in Animal Shelters.
+In this session, you will learn what's new and how to implement changes that will help animal welfare organizations reduce overcrowding, stress, disease, and how to provide more humane care to sheltered animals that increases lifesaving.

 2:00pm -3:00pm | Palladium C